chylex/TweetDuck/README.md

 # Build Instructions

-The program was build using Visual Studio 2013.
+The program was built using Visual Studio 2017.
 After opening the solution, make sure you have **CefSharp.WinForms** and **Microsoft.VC120.CRT.JetBrains** included - if not, download them using NuGet.
 ```
-PM> Install-Package CefSharp.WinForms -Version 57.0.0-pre01
+PM> Install-Package CefSharp.WinForms -Version 57.0.0
 PM> Install-Package Microsoft.VC120.CRT.JetBrains
 ```